inmhallur/reading-list/README.md

 - http://a.co/cagzhAr (Give and Take: Why Helping Others Drives Our Success)
 - http://leadingsnowflakes.com/
 - http://a.co/adkOzY5 (The Like Switch: An Ex-FBI Agent's Guide to Influencing, Attracing and Winning People Over)
+- http://a.co/2PG5r7A (Great at Work: How Top Performers Do Less, Work Better, and Achieve More)

 ## Food